soumik-kanad/soumik-kanad.github.io/_posts/2023-12-06-ancient-india-and-newtons-laws.md

 toc:
   - name: tl;dr
   - name: Validity of the Video
-  - name: Were Newton's Laws of Motion discovered by Kanada first?
+  - name: Were Newtons Laws of Motion discovered by Kanada first?
 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.
 _styles: >